amir-elahi/aeml/README.md

 $ pip install git+https://github.com/amazon-science/chronos-forecasting.git
 ```

-Go on and play with the notebooks and codes in the `./DataDynamo` Directory
+Go on and play with the notebooks and codes in the `./DataDynamo` Directory.
+I recommend to start with the `./DataDynamo/Simple_example.ipynb` notebook.

 ## 📦 packages used